What if you could actually know and use the Lydian mode?

 The reality is that getting good at just about anything, requires structural study, and it's no coincidence that almost all of the world's best guitar players are also excellent music theorists and students of their instrument.

-Because when I’ve heard professional guitarists talk about the Lydian mode (among other modes and scales), and I’ve had no clue what that really meant, it made me feel behind the gun.
+When I’ve heard professional guitarists talk about the Lydian mode (among other modes and scales), and I’ve had no clue what that really meant, it made me feel behind the gun.
 In a way, that’s just a feeling and doesn’t necessarily mean that I’m a terrible musician.

-But why not actually know the system?
+But, why not actually know the system?
 Why not educate myself like the pros have?

 1. Beginning the Lydian Mode Guitar Study: What exactly is it?